 An advantage of this tool compared with the sync method that we've just discussed is that you are free to edit Google calendar events imported in the Outlook calendar.

 The gSyncit tool has a free and paid version.
-The main limitation of the free version is that it allows syncing with only one calendar.
+Both versions allow 1-way and 2-way syncing of calendars, tasks, contacts and notes.
+The main limitation of the free version is that it allows syncing with only one calendar and displays a pop-up window on Outlook start making you wait for 15 seconds.
 Apart from that, this is a nice tool, intuitive and easy to configure.
-Here is how its Settings window looks like:

-- Click the Verify button to enter your credentials and verify your Google account.
+- Click the Verify Account button to enter your credentials and verify your Google account.